alecrabbit/php-console-colour/README.md

 $term = new Terminal();
 $width = $term->width();
 ```
-This class is used as a part of a package to determine color support, also it can be used to determine width and height of terminal window.
+This class is used by `ConsoleColor::class` to determine color support, also it can be used to determine width and height of terminal window.
 Checks performed on first call, if you want to check again use `$recheck` parameter.
 > Note: Creating new instance of terminal object does not change width and height values(they are static).
 If you want to know resized terminal dimensions use `$recheck` parameter.
 > ```php